Minimum-Area Enclosing Triangle with a Fixed Angle: Optimal Solution Given a Fixed -Wedge

 \item it takes $O(n)$ time to compute $\triangle qbc$. \end{enumerate} These claims are proven in Proposition~\ref{proposition n-gon wedge minimal triangle}, Algorithm~\ref{algorithm minimum enclosing triangle fixed wedge}, Lemma~\ref{lemma fixed wedge minimal triangle} and Corollary~\ref{corollary n-gon wedge minimal triangle}.

-Proposition~\ref{proposition n-gon wedge minimal triangle} addresses the case where $q$ is outside of $P$.
-It was first proven by Klee and Laskowski (refer to~\cite{DBLP:journals/jal/KleeL85}).
-We propose a slightly different proof.
-Among other things, we stress the fact that $\triangle qbc$ always exists. \begin{proposition} Let $P$ be a convex $n$-gon and $q$ be a point outside of $P$.
-Let $\triangle qbc$ be the triangle that circumbscribes $P$ such that the midpoint $m$ of segment $bc$ lies on $P$.
+We first address the case where $q$ is outside of $P$. \begin{proposition} Let $P$ be a convex $n$-gon and $q$ be a point outside of $P$.
+Let $\triangle qbc$ be the triangle that encloses $P$ such that the midpoint $m$ of $bc$ lies on $P$.
 The following is true: \begin{enumerate} \item $\triangle qbc$ exists and is unique (hence it is well-defined).